About us

 Our trustees

-We also have two observers from Camden Council, Cllr Richard Cotton and Cllr Nash Ali.
+We also have an observer from Camden Council, Cllr Nash Ali.

 Chikwaba is the African Health Forum Lead on Ageing Better in Camden (a Partnership of 7 BAME organisations).
 Also a qualified counsellor and therapist, she has over 10 years’ experience supporting individuals and families and is committed to delivering client-centred support that empowers individuals to self-actualise.
 Being a VAC Board member is a two – way street.
 She will be expanding her skillset and network within the field whilst bringing her experience, expertise and knowledge, especially on Black African communities.
 She will work towards promoting collaborations with other diverse groups to improve and for better chances of sustainability.